-The most significant modifications contained in this exposure draft are as follows:
+The most significant modifications from the existing version of ASOP No. 35 to this final revision are as follows:

 - 1. The guidelines for a reasonable assumption in section 3.3.5 are now consistent with the guidelines contained in ASOP No. 27. - 2.
-Section 3.4 acknowledges that a range of reasonable assumptions is possible. - 3.
-The selection of demographic assumptions is at the heart of the work of the pension actuary, but actuarial reports often say little or nothing about what the actuary did in the selection process or why.
-The guidance in this exposure draft regarding the disclosure of rationale behind selected assumptions is intended to fill this gap and is consistent with the guidance provided in ASOP No. 27.
-Section 4.1.2 requires the actuary to disclose the information and analysis used in selecting each demographic assumption that has a significant effect on the measurement.
-Section 4.1.3 requires the actuary to include an explanation of the information and analysis behind any change in a nonprescribed assumption.
-The disclosure may be brief but should be pertinent to the plan's circumstances. - 4.
-Other changes in the exposure draft have been made to improve consistency with ASOP Nos.
-4, 6, and 27, and ASOP No. 41, Actuarial Communications.
+The guidance in this ASOP was revised to require disclosure of rationale for assumption selection.
+Section 4.1.2 requires the actuary to "disclose the information and analysis used in selecting each demographic assumption that has a significant effect on the measurement."
+Section 4.1.3 requires that "for each assumption that is neither a prescribed assumption or method set by another party nor a prescribed assumption or method set by law, the actuary should include an explanation of the information and analysis that led to the change."